-Participants who withdraw from the trial will not be replaced.
+Participants will be classed as enrolled in the trial once randomised.
+Participants who withdraw from the trial after randomisation will not be replaced.

 7.9 End of Trial

 The definition of end of trial will be at the completion of the last participant's last follow-up visit at 52 weeks.